Call for Submissions Rules & Guidelines

 All program participants must register and pay the appropriate conference registration fee.
 This rule applies to speakers, session chairpersons, participants, and poster presenters.
 You may join APS or renew your membership via the convention registration form, but please understand that membership and convention registration are separate items.
 You can register onsite at the convention, but early registrants receive a special early bird registration rate before March 31.
 More information about convention registration is available online.

 A symposium is a focused session in which individual speakers present their views on a common issue.
 Symposia should have the dual goals of providing diversity of perspective and integrating those perspectives into a meaningful whole.

 A symposium includes a chair, up to four presenters, and a discussant (optional).
-Symposia are scheduled in 80 or 55 minute time slots and should allow for discussion among presenters and the audience.
+Symposia are scheduled in 80 time slots and should allow for discussion among presenters and the audience.
 An LCD projector, screen, microphone and speakers will be available in each presentation room for symposia.
 Presenters must supply all other equipment for their presentation, including laptop computers.

 To Submit a Symposium — Enter the following information:

 Posters offer the opportunity to present data and have substantive discussions with interested colleagues.
 The audience circulates among the posters, stopping to discuss papers of particular interest to them.
 Authors present their papers using a visual medium with key excerpts from the papers displayed on a 4′ high x 8′ wide free-standing bulletin board.
 Poster presentations should incorporate illustrative materials such as tables, graphs, photographs, and large-print text, and materials should be clearly readable from a distance of three feet (primary text font should be 20 points or larger, and headings font at least 30 points).
 Posters are assigned a session number and bulletin board number and are organized by keyword when possible.
 No audio visual equipment can be used.